gmeijers/KSA-SSKS/README.md

 ## Notes

 - This is my first attempt at modding KSA, so there’s probably a much better way to implement this.
+- KSA doesn't seem to play nice with smaller celestial bodies.
+Moons like Minmus, ~~Dres~~, and Ike look pretty awkward at the moment.
 - I can’t be bothered to polish it more right now, but I’m **very open to feedback, suggestions, or pull requests**.
 - Use this mod however you like — no restrictions.